Ha’amonga ‘a Maui (Trilithon) and ‘esi Maka Fa’akinanga

 The fairy tales of Tongans tell that this monument was made by Maui – because no mortals would be able to handle such giant slabs of stone.
 Maui obtained the stones in the ‘Uvea (some 900 km far away) and carried them to Tonga in a giant canoe.

-This legend has given a contemporary name of the monument.
+This legend has given a contemporary name to the monument.
 Ha’amonga means – a stick with loads on both ends (a yoke), which is carried over the shoulder.
 Thus it means "A carrying stick of Maui".

 "Stonehenge" of Pacific

 As the Stonehenge was declared to be an archaeoastronomical monument in 1963, soon after (in 1967) the king of Tonga Tāufa’āhau Tupou IV came up with a theory that the complex in Ha’amonga also is linked to astronomy.
 It reportedly helps to tell the position of sunrise at solstices and equinoxes.
 There is no firm evidence for this theory, although the respectable opinion of the king has left much influence on the opinion of Tongans.

 There is a "V" mark on the top of the lintel.
 The legs of this "V" point at solstice directions.
 This drawing was copied on the land – but this copy disappeared before 1990.

 The "V" mark on the lintel is too small (just 10 cm long) to provide useful indications for exact direction.
-Also, the mark on the ground was "adjusted" – rotated a bit to show the true direction of solstice.
+Also, the mark on the ground was "adjusted" – rotated a bit to show the true direction of the solstice.

 History of Ha’amonga ‘a Maui

-As it is characteristic for many megalithic structures, Ha’amonga ‘a Maui is surrounded by some mysticism.
+As it is characteristic of many megalithic structures, Ha’amonga ‘a Maui is surrounded by some mysticism.
 Nevertheless, the history behind the creation of this megalith and its construction technique is known and documented.

 Tu’i Tonga dynasty

 The political stability and even – the survival of Tonga as an independent country – was secured by the long-lasting rule of Tu’i Tonga dynasty.
 The rule of these mighty kings started sometimes around 900 AD and lasted until 1865, when died the last king of this dynasty – Fatafehi Lafilitonga.